Federal Work Study

 2. Have a valid social security number;

-3. Complete the FAFSA.
+complete the 21-22 FAFSA.
 Be sure to indicate interest in Federal-Work Study.

-4. Complete the application process for financial aid.
+4. Complete the application process for financial aid at Cuesta College.

 5. Meet Satisfactory Academic Progress (SAP)